JeringTech/Markdig.Extensions.FlexiBlocks/Specs/FlexiCodeBlocksSpecs.md

 </div>
 ````````````````````````````````

-The following is an example of an indented flexi code block with the default options:
+The following is an example of an indented FlexiCodeBlock with the default options:

 ```````````````````````````````` example
     public string ExampleFunction(string arg)